Are you looking for fun listening activities for children to do at home or in the classroom?

 The word leopard is an animal but the rest of the words are types of fruits.

-Start with an easy example like this and later make the categories less obvious or make the odd word of a slightly different category (here’s a list of categories).
+Start with an easy example like this, and later use less obvious categories or choose an odd word from a similar but different category (here’s a list of categories).

 For example, say a list of vegetables and insert one fruit, or say a list of negative emotions and add in a positive emotion.